Institutional innovation, Mark Twain, and John Seely Brown

+If you’re a designer who thinks design deserves a ‘seat at the table’ you have to love John Seely Brown — a design hero and sherpa for the 21st century.
 His book The Power of Pull, co-written with John Hagel III, works off their recurring theme that “management practices and corporate institutions are fundamentally broken.”
-The sub-title—how small moves, smartly made, can set big things in motion—is a great description of the power of design as strategy.
+The sub-title — how small moves, smartly made, can set big things in motion — is a great description of the power of design as strategy.

 the concept of institutional innovation — as yet anyway — is all but invisible to most Western executives.